OutOfOrder/multidb/README.markdown

 # Multidb

 A simple, no-nonsense ActiveRecord extension which allows the application to switch between multiple database connections, such as in a master/slave environment.
 For example:

     Multidb.use(:slave) do
       @posts = Post.all
     end

 The extension was developed in order to support PostgreSQL 9.0's new hot standby support in a production environment.

 Randomized balancing of multiple connections within a group is supported.
 In the future, some kind of automatic balancing of read/write queries could be implemented.

+## Requirements

+* Ruby 2.0 or later.

 ## Comparison to other ActiveRecord extensions

 Compared to other, more full-featured extensions such as Octopus and Seamless Database Pool:

 **Minimal amount of monkeypatching magic**.
 The only part of ActiveRecord that is overridden is `ActiveRecord::Base#connection`.

 **Non-invasive**.
 Very small amounts of configuration and changes to the client application are required.

 **Orthogonal**.
-Unlike Octopus, for example, connections follow
+Unlike Octopus, for example, connections follow context:
-context:

     Multidb.use(:master) do
       @post = Post.find(1)